monty-king/basic-chatroom/README.md

 Other options:
 1. To see the full list of options, use the runtime /help option
 2. Enable debug mode by passing --log true as a command line argument
+3. To set username when joining, pass -u USERNAME

 ## Options
 ### /help